Does Milpitas have an Automated License Plate Reader (ALPR) policy I can view?

 I need a copy of a police report.
 Where do I get it?

 Police reports are generally available 3 to 5 working days after the report was taken.
-You may pick up a copy from our office from 8:00 am to 5:00 PM Monday to Friday.
+You may pick up a copy from our office from 8:00 am to 4:00 PM Monday to Friday.
 Please call to make sure the report is ready.
 The number is (408) 586-2400 and ask for Records.
-There is a charge for copies of reports: $6.00 for the first 10 pages, and $1.00 per page after that; fingerprinting is $10.00 for ink cards; photocopies of traffic citations are $1.00 per; and, if your case includes audio cassette or video cassette tapes – there is a fee structure to duplicate these.
+There is a charge for copies of reports: $13.00 for the first 10 pages, and $1.00 per page after that; fingerprinting is $25.00 for 2 ink cards and after 2 cards, each additional card is $5.00; photocopies of traffic citations are $5.00 per; and, if your case includes audio cassette or video cassette tapes – there is a fee structure to duplicate these.

 I called for a police report and an officer called me on the phone to take it.
 Why?